adamchainz/conjecture/docs/design.rst

 If you want *unsigned* integers you can't just use two's complement, you want one's complement: Use the high bit as the sign bit and leave the remainder alone.
-This is to get the desired 'positive is simpler than negative, otherwise closer to zero is simpler' behaviou.
+This is to get the desired 'positive is simpler than negative, otherwise closer to zero is simpler' behaviour.

 So all that is needed is a good shrinker for blocks of bytes and everything else follows.